My 2004 Fender Showmaster QMT HH

 In regards to comfort, this guitar is light, and the neck is comfortable, at least to me.
 I still do not like 25.5" scale (preferring 24.75" LP scale), but I can tolerate it.
 Having 24 frets is nice even if I don't utilize them all.
 This guitar is worth it.

 Still on my list of upgrades: a slick string nut (like graphite and/or Earvana).
-The Fender Showmaster Blackout came with Ping Rotomatic locking tuners, and I regret selling my old Showmaster FAT because I had bought a set of these from Fender.
-But I can start to upgrade where possible.
 To be able to use tremolo in church requires not going out of tune.
 I rarely use mine (mostly as extra vibrato), but I keep it floating and the arm installed.

 So all in all, the Showmaster works very well in church, and additionally, the Full Shred proved itself to be very good in church.
-The Jazz and FS are definitely an upgrade from the original '59/PG+ it had.
+The Jazz and Full Shred are definitely an upgrade from the original '59/PG+ it had.
 If Fender had only put the Full Shred set in this guitar when it was originally made, it would've probably done a whole lot better on the market.
 But it was an ambiguous guitar.
 It seemed destined to be a shred machine, but had the wrong pickups and (by some opinions) wrong tremolo for that kind of work.
 The Jackson Dinky is an example of what the Showmaster could've been: much more suited to arena rock and shred.
-But I still appreciate my Showmaster.

 Locking Tuners Modification, 9 December 2017